 Never use tap water to rinse your lenses, even if you’ve run out of solution.
 Microbes in faucet water can plant a serious infection in your eyes.
 Also, even if you’ve seen other people do it, don’t use saliva to moisten them.

-Georgia Vision Center is dedicated to providing superior care and customer service.
+Southeast Eye Group is dedicated to providing superior care and customer service.
 For more information, please don’t hesitate to call us for an appointment.

 By Georgia Vision Center